How to Read a File Line By Line in Bash

 done < input_file

-or the equivalent single-line version:
+Or the equivalent single-line version:

 while IFS= read -r line; do printf '%s\n' "$line"; done < input_file

-How does it work?
+How it works:

 Reading a File Line By Line Examples